 Accuretic stock situation

-Pfizer has not provided a timeframe for the availability of stock of quinapril with hydrochlorothiazide without impurities for the New Zealand market.
-They have indicated that it could be more than 12 months.
+Pfizer has not advised when they will be able to supply quinapril with hydrochlorothiazide without impurities to the New Zealand market.
+They have indicated that it is unlikely to happen before late 2023.

 The impurity issue does not affect other quinapril products.
 Arrow-Quinapril is the funded brand of quinapril (without hydrochlorothiazide).
 There is ample stock of Arrow-Quinapril.